How Do I Get Started?

 Please note that not all treaties are settled.
 Some may be subject to land claim disputes due to numerous factors, and this could potentially impact development processes.
 The provincial government has a running list of land claims and what stage they are at, found here.

 For background information on individual First Nations situated within Ontario, click here.
+A three-part webinar series on how to work effectively and meaningfully with Indigenous peoples is available here.
 For information on existing partnerships and guidelines on relationship development between First Nations and other public and private bodies, click here.

 Traditional Indigenous or Environmental Knowledge (frequently shortened to TEK or IK) is being used specifically in environmental planning with increasing frequency.
 This knowledge stems from Indigenous relationships with the environment built over millennia and informs many Indigenous governance systems and legal orders.
 Learn more here.